 Remember: Don’t make it only about fall activities in your culture.

 Sure, teaching ESL includes teaching culture.
-Sometimes it’s the cultural tidbits that are the most fascinating part of a language classroom (speaking from personal experience here).
+Sometimes the cultural tidbits are the most fascinating part of a language classroom (speaking from personal experience here).
 That said, don’t ignore what your adult ESL students can bring to the table.

 Ask them for recommendations of music that fits their interpretation of the essence of fall.
 It’ll help them make connections and give you a wealth of music to draw from in future fall-inspired activities in the classroom.
 Get copies of some of their writing and videos/slide shows along with permission to share with future classes.
 These can be examples of what to do, but they can also be just what a homogeneous class will love when they don’t have classmates from outside their culture.